Offers in: Industrial Electronics Engineering

 Description and objectives:

 This project proposes the acquisition and implementation of novel platforms for the transformation of motion, radio frequency, sound or wind into energy usable by autonomous IoT systems.
-There are currently more integrated and more efficient platforms that promise to provide power to electronic data collection and remote connectivity systems, and it is important to understand the real scope of their capabilities.
-This refers to testing and merging the possibilities of harnessing unusual physical elements/events for these applications to replace the usual solar panels.
+There are currently more integrated and more efficient platforms that promise to provide power to electronic data collection and remote connection systems and it is important to know the real scope of their possibilities.
+This refers here to testing and merging the possibilities of taking advantage of unusual physical elements/events for these applications, to replace the usual solar panels.

 Academic supervisor: